 (2) Every person convicted for a second violation within a five (5) year period shall be guilty of a misdemeanor, shall be imprisoned for not more than six (6) months and shall pay a fine in the amount of six hundred dollars (\$600) to one thousand dollars (\$1,000), order the person to perform sixty (60) to one hundred (100) hours of public community restitution, and the person's driving license in this state shall be suspended for a period of one year to two (2) years.
 The judge shall require alcohol and/or drug treatment for the individual.
-The judge shall prohibit that person from operating a motor vehicle that is not equipped with an ignition interlock system as provided in section 31-27-2.8.
+The sentencing judge or magistrate may prohibit that person from operating a motor vehicle that is not equipped with an ignition interlock system as provided in section 31-27-2.8.

 (3) Every person convicted for a third or subsequent violation within a five (5) year period shall be guilty of a misdemeanor and shall be imprisoned for not more than one year, fined eight hundred dollars (\$800) to one thousand dollars (\$1,000), order the person to perform not less than one hundred (100) hours of public community restitution, and the person's operator's license in this state shall be suspended for a period of two (2) years to five (5) years.
-The judge

-- shall require alcohol or drug treatment for the individual.
-The judge shall prohibit that person from operating a motor vehicle that is not equipped with an ignition interlock system as provided in section 31-27-2.8.
+The sentencing judge or magistrate may prohibit that person from operating a motor vehicle that is not equipped with an ignition interlock system as provided in section 31-27-2.8.
+The judge shall require alcohol or drug treatment for the individual.
 Provided, that prior to the reinstatement of a license to a person charged with a third or subsequent violation within a three (3) year period, a hearing shall be held before a judge.
-At the hearing the judge shall review the person's driving record, his or her employment - 8 (4) For purposes of determining the period of license suspension, a prior violation shall constitute any charge brought and sustained under the provisions of this section or section 31-27-10 2.

-demonstrated behavior which warrants the reinstatement of his or her license.
+At the hearing the judge shall review the person's driving record, his or her employment history, family background, and any other pertinent factors that would indicate that the person has demonstrated behavior which warrants the reinstatement of his or her license.